 Marc Davis, Professor Emeritus.
 Astronomy, physical cosmology, large scale velocity fields, structure formation in the universe, maps of galactic dust.

-Reinhard Genzel, Professor.
+Reinhard Genzel, Professor Emeritus.
 Physics, existence and formation of black holes in galactic nuclei, the nature of the power source, the evolution of (ultra)luminous infrared galaxies, gas dynamics, the fueling of active galactic nuclei, the properties evolution of starburst galaxies.

 Carl E. Heiles, Professor Emeritus.
 Astronomy, interstellar medium, itsmorphology, supernovas, interstellar magnetic fields, Eridanus superbubble, interstellar gases.